Thoughts on Generative AI, product leadership, and enterprise AI transformation

 The architectural rule: trusted knowledge has two construction paths but one validation discipline.
 Manual curation does not get to skip the write-gates; it gets to skip the discovery-gates.

-A context graph is a single connected graph that holds all three memory roles together, in one database, with one query language, where shared entities are the same node across roles.
+A context graph is a single connected graph that holds all three memory roles together which has one database, one query language, shared entities as the same node across roles.

 Graph traversal answers structural questions: every Platinum waiver policy authored by Carlos and updated in the last year, alongside the prior decision traces that cited each one.
-No embedding model in the world ranks that correctly from a similarity query.
-It is a structural query.
-It needs nodes, edges, and traversal.
+No embedding model ranks that correctly.
+It’s a structural query with nodes, edges, traversal.

 Real systems use both.
 The graph is the catalog and the relationship map; the vector store holds the prose.
 We will get to the retrieval side in the next post.
 This post is about what the graph holds.